abhirockzz/fn-text2pdf/README.md

-# Function to convert text to PDF file
+# Function for converting text to PDF

 This Function converts a text file to PDF.
 It reads a text (`.txt`) file from a Oracle Cloud Infrastructure Object Storage Bucket, converts it into PDF and stores the converted file in the same bucket (with a `.pdf` extension)